top of page

 Where comfort, connection & nourishment meet.

-A northern cook, freelance writer, photographer and a little spit-fire encouraging you to pick up a pot, turn on the stove and cook for those you love.
-Life can be complicated, cooking shouldn't be.
+A northern cook, freelance writer, food photographer and a little spit-fire encouraging you to pick up a pot, turn on the stove and cook for those you love.

-If you are feeling overwhelmed, anxious, or that you are not fitting in with the perfectly designed homes on Instagram, Market Gypsy is for you.
-Join me with conversations about food, energy, culture and the Moon.
-We are Gypsies: passionate, nomadic, soulful, engaging, colorful, independent, eclectic, strong, vulnerable, both yin and yang.
+We are Gypsies: passionate, nomadic, soulful, engaging, the hunter and huntress, independent, eclectic, strong, vulnerable, both yin and yang.
 We are our own type of people and I am so glad you are here.

 About Market Gypsy